 Longitudinal Chromatic Aberration

-The focal shift produced by these collimators when they are used as couplers is shown the graphs below.
+The focal shift produced by these collimators when they are used as couplers is shown in the graphs below.
 The theoretical deviation of the focal plane location from the nominal focal length is plotted over the operating wavelength range.
-The calculation was performed for each coating type at the available focal lengths (40 mm and 80 mm).
+The calculation was performed for each coating type at the available focal lengths (20 mm, 40 mm, and 80 mm).

 Click to Enlarge